garyburke888/the_performance_academy_v1/README.md

 ### Testing User Stories from User Experience (UX) Section

 ### Site UI/UX & Browser Compatibility Testing
--   Manual testing was carried out on this site by the developers family members to review the UX and site responsivness.
+-   Manual testing was carried out on this site by the developer's family members to review the UX and site responsivness.
 -   Chrome dev tools were used to review responsivness on multiple devices;
     - Moto G4
     - Galaxy S5